 Term Time Exchange

-Hong Kong is Asia’s World City that never sleeps.
-You can discover the perfect blend of contrasts where East meets West, where busy city pace meets natural countryside and where endless skyscrapers meet traditional lifestyles.
+Hong Kong is Asia’s World City.
+Discover the perfect blend of contrasts where East meets West, where busy city pace meets natural countryside, and where endless skyscrapers meet traditional lifestyles.

 Are you ready for the CUHK experience?
-Let’s get started.
 Here’s everything you need to know about studying at CUHK.